HuyaneMatsu/hata/docs/topics/slash.md

 ## Manual Responding

 Sometimes the auto-responding feature just cannot do it.
 For these cases there are the questionably long named `Client` interaction methods.
-This section just mentions these methods, please check their docs for more info.
+This section just mentions these methods, please check their docs for more information.

 The first response message can be sent only with `Client.interaction_response_message_create`.
 The `3` second acknowledge time still stands.
+You also may use `Client.interaction_application_command_acknowledge` to just acknowledge the event.

 ```py
 @Nitori.interactions(guild=TEST_GUILD)